amdlou/CUNETDD/README.md

 Fit Mode: For training the model.

--Test Mode: For evaluating the model on the test dataset.
+Test Mode: For evaluating the model on the test dataset.

 Directory Management